prnessy23/Library-of-Congress-search/README.md

 websites

 event for submitbtn
   getid from input of selected
     equals variable in js

   fetch api from library congress
-  - include variable from called id
+    - include variable from called id save variable of city serched to local storage
 ### Second Page
+create new elements that we have gotten from the second html

+go back button

+get previously saved city

+and also save new serch result to storage

 ## Instructions